MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 OFF
 Automatic statistics updating are enabled.

-To restore automatic statistics updating, set the STATISTICS_NORECOMPUTE to OFF, or execute UPDATE STATISTICS without the NORECOMPUTE clause.
+To restore automatic statistics updating, set the `STATISTICS_NORECOMPUTE` to OFF, or execute `UPDATE STATISTICS` without the `NORECOMPUTE` clause.

 > [!IMPORTANT]
 > Disabling automatic recomputation of distribution statistics may prevent the query optimizer from picking optimal execution plans for queries involving the table.

-In backward compatible syntax, WITH STATISTICS_NORECOMPUTE is equivalent to WITH STATISTICS_NORECOMPUTE = ON.
+In backward compatible syntax, `WITH STATISTICS_NORECOMPUTE` is equivalent to `WITH STATISTICS_NORECOMPUTE = ON`.

 STATISTICS_INCREMENTAL = { ON | **OFF** }